-If the release package is to contain a new Erlang runtime system, the bin directory of the specified runtime system {erts,Dir} is copied to erts-ErtsVsn/bin.
+If the release package is to contain a new Erlang runtime system, the erts-ErtsVsn/bin directory of the specified runtime system {erts,Dir} is copied to erts-ErtsVsn/bin.
+Some erts executables are not copied by default, if you want to include all executables you can give the erts_all option.